Azure-Samples/ms-identity-dotnetcore-maui/MauiAppWithBroker/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `TenantId` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Microsoft Entra admin center.
 1. Find the key `CacheFileName` and replace the existing value with the name of the cache file you wish to use with WinUI caching (not used in Android nor iOS).
 1. Find the key `CacheDir` and replace the existing value with the directory path storing cache file you wish to use with WinUI caching (not used in Android nor iOS).
 1. Find the key `AndroidReplyUrl` and replace the existing value with the Android redirect URI for your application, if you created one during app registration.
 You can read more about Android redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).